NathanFordyce/Honours-Project/README.md

 If you wish to train an agent it will require the "venv" folder that can be found on the MLS submission.
-	- The venv should be saved and unzipped in the same directory as the unity project.
+	- The venv should be saved and unzipped in the same directory as the unity project
 	- Now within command line locate to the unity project directory
-	- For example "cd C:\Users\abc\Desktop\Honours-Project"
+	- For example "cd C:\Users\<user>\Desktop\Honours-Project"
 	- Now activate the venv using "venv\Scripts\activate"
-	- Command line should now say "(venv) C:\Users\abc\Desktop\Honours-Project"
+	- Command line should now say "(venv) C:\Users\<user>\Desktop\Honours-Project"
 	- Open one of the training scenes
 	- Open the corresponding environments prefab and select the agent
-	- Ensure the "Behaviour Type" is set to default and "Model" is None
+	- Ensure the "Behavior Type" is set to default and "Model" is None on the "Behavior Parameters" component
 	- On command line start the training using "mlagents-learn config/Movement.yaml --run-id=[Name of Choice]"
 	- If on the shooting environment use config/Shooting.yaml
+	- When unity logo appears on command line press play on unity

 ----------------